-- Transformational Initiatives (multi-year/multi-project): Establish or reposition a unique institutional capability that will provide the basis for opening promising new areas of research that are beyond the current trajectories of DOE programs. - Sustaining Projects: (generally 2 years): Enable the Lab to refresh its current research portfolio and sustain technical leadership and relevance in the programs in which it has a longstanding role. - Seed Projects (less than 1 year): Develop initial data or proof-of-principle for concepts that may be proposed in FOAs or program opportunities. - Talent Development NREL Director's Fellowship Program: Attract exceptionally qualified science or engineering post docs with outstanding talent and credentials in renewable energy research and related disciplines.
+- Transformational Initiatives (multi-year/multi-project): Establish or reposition a unique institutional capability that will provide the basis for opening promising new areas of research that are beyond the current trajectories of DOE programs. - Sustaining Projects: (generally 2 years): Enable the Lab to refresh its current research portfolio and sustain technical leadership and relevance in the programs in which it has a longstanding role. - Seed Projects (less than 1 year): Develop initial data or proof-of-principle for concepts that may be proposed in FOAs or program opportunities. - Talent Development NREL Director's Fellowship Program: Attract exceptionally qualified science or engineering post-docs with outstanding talent and credentials in renewable energy research and related disciplines.

-NREL has vested the LDRD program within the Institutional Planning, Integration and Development Office which reports directly to the NREL Lab director.
-The strategic agenda for the lab addresses:
+NREL has vested the LDRD program within the Institutional Planning, Integration and Development Office which reports directly to the NREL Lab Director.
+The strategic agenda for the lab seeks to:

-- Increase early stage research, strengthening core capabilities & establish proof-ofprinciple for new concepts - Recruit and retain world class scientists and engineers - Strengthen partnerships with leading research universities - Maximize the impact of the Energy Systems Integration Facility (ESIF) - Enhance technology transfer: elevate market-relevant innovation across the RNEL portfolios
+- Increase early stage research, strengthening core capabilities & establish proof-ofprinciple for new concepts - Recruit and retain world-class scientists and engineers - Strengthen partnerships with leading research universities - Maximize the impact of the Energy Systems Integration Facility (ESIF) - Enhance technology transfer: elevate market-relevant innovation across the NREL portfolios

-NREL believes that LDRD is essential to sustaining the relevance and impact of its research to it mission.
-The strategy uses an annual Lab plan which proposes the science and technology initiatives and the LDRD Portfolio Strategy which are drawn from:
+NREL believes that LDRD is essential to sustaining the relevance and impact of its research to its mission.
+The NREL strategy uses an Annual Lab Plan which proposes science and technology initiatives and its LDRD Portfolio Strategy which, in turn, are drawn from:

-- DOE Strategy - National Goals, policy, and regulatory frameworks - Analysis of trends in science and technology addressing energy policies and markets - Input from expert external advisors - Input from Alliance Board - NREL Research Council and its core capabilities
+- DOE strategy - National goals, policy, and regulatory frameworks - Analysis of trends in science and technology addressing energy policies and markets - Input from expert external advisors - Input from Alliance Board - NREL Research Council and its core capabilities